Chances of getting pregnant

 - Aged 27 to 34: 40% chance in any one menstrual cycle

 - Aged 35 to 39: less than 30% chance in any one menstrual cycle, but with a male partner five years older, the chance falls to less than 20% chance in any one menstrual cycle

-This research suggested that smoking, sexually transmitted disease history and occupational exposures contributed to lower fertility rates.
+This research suggested that smoking, STD history and occupational exposures contributed to lower fertility rates.